S2-group/green-lab/Lab 2/README.md

 ## Setting up an emulator
 - Use `sdkmanager --list` to display available kits, we want to select an entry with tagged with 'system-images'.
-- Once you have a system image selected, install it as follows: `sdkmanager "system-images;android-34;google_apis;x86_64"`
+- Once you have a system image selected, install it as follows: `sdkmanager "system-images;android-34;google_apis;x86_64"`.
-- And lastly, create the virtual device with `avdmanager create avd -n test -k "system-images;android-34;google_apis;x86_64"`
+- And lastly, create the virtual device using the installed system image with `avdmanager create avd -n test -k "system-images;android-34;google_apis;x86_64"`, it will generate a virtual device called `test`.

 Now you should have a avd created!
 To verify this we can use the `avdmanager list avd` command, you should see something like below: